 Finding a job is the next challenge for you if you’re planning to move to another country.
 You can start your job search even before you leave your home country.
 Sending your applications to companies you’re interested in will be your first step.

-But if you’re a native English speaker, you can also apply for a job as an English teacher.
-For instance, an English teacher in Japan earns between $1,700 and $5,000 per month.
+But if you’re a native English speaker, you can also apply for a job as an English tutor.
+For instance, an English tutor in Japan earns between $1,700 and $5,000 per month.
 But this would depend on the qualifications.

 Additionally, you should also make sure you get the necessary documents to work legally in the country.
 For instance, working in Australia requires you to get a visa with work rights.
 The country offers several temporary and permanent skilled working visas for foreigners looking to stay in Australia.